HolyShaq/Hangman-AI/README.md

 This is done this way so that when the user enters a word, the AI can just get the length of that word, use it as a key, then grab the word pool corresponding to that key.
 This speeds up the initial process of getting all possible words from a giant word pool.

+# Worst Words Display (added feature)
+The mechanism depends on the letter popularities of a word pool.
+It has 5 steps:
+- Get the popularity of each letter.
+- Inverse each popularity score.
+- Calculate each word's "badness" score by summing the inversed popularity score of each of its letters (letter duplicates won't count multiple times).
+- Get the three words with the highest badness scores.
+- Display them!

 # Final words
 This is my first time posting to Github so I hope I didn't do anything too badly.
 Just as a sidenote, I added time.sleeps to my program so that it is easier to see what the AI is doing.